fauna/fauna-python/README.rst

 Query Composition
 -----------------

 This driver supports query composition with Python primitives, lists, dicts, and other FQL queries.
-Serialization to and from user-defined classes is not yet supported—for now, adapt your classes into a dict or list prior to using it in composition.

 For FQL templates, denote variables with ``${}`` and pass variables as kwargs to ``fql()``.
 You can escape a variable by prepending an additional ``$``.